-When there’s plenty of basil, make one of these delicious pestos.
-Basil and Mint Pesto can be used for pizza, pasta, in place of mayo, on a grilled cheese or even corn on the cob.
+When there’s plenty of basil, make a versatile and delicious quick 5 Minute Basil Pesto or a Basil Mint Pesto.
+These pestos can be used for pizza, pasta, in place of mayo, on a grilled cheese sandwich or even brushed over corn on the cob.

 Traditional Basil Pesto

 My husband and I went to our city’s green market this past weekend and picked up a huge bunch of basil.
 (Just look at my lovely basil!)
 I wish that my basil would grow like theirs but no such luck.
 Of course, with all this basil on hand I had to think up something to make with it.
 Aha, a pesto would be delicious!